Provides information about the Welsh Building Safety Fund and fire safety issue remediation in residential buildings of 11 metres and over.

 Qualifying leaseholders

 In Wales there is not a ‘qualifying’ or ‘non-qualifying’ leaseholder, as all leaseholders are in scope for this support.
-As such, there is no requirement to provide a certificate confirming they or their property qualifies for support.
+As a result, there is no requirement to provide a certificate confirming they or their property qualifies for support.

 These developers have plans in place to undertake works at no cost to the leaseholder.